Ceuta: Migration

 Like Melilla, Ceuta attracts African migrants who try to use it as an entry to Europe.
 As a result, the enclave is surrounded by double fences that are 6 m high, and hundreds of migrants congregate near the fences waiting for a chance to cross them.
 The fences are regularly stormed by migrants trying to claim asylum once they enter Ceuta.

 Education

-The University of Granada offers undergraduate programs at their campus in Ceuta.
+The University of Granada offers undergraduate programmes at their campus in Ceuta.
 Like all areas of Spain, Ceuta is also served by the National University of Distance Education (UNED).

-While primary and secondary education are generally offered in Spanish only, a growing number of schools are entering the Bilingual Education Program.
+While primary and secondary education are generally offered in Spanish only, a growing number of schools are entering the Bilingual Education Programme.